go test

 path: tmp/go-test.json

 You can change your-project-go-test to any name you like, but we typically recommend using the name of your project followed by a dash followed by go-test.
-The command is the command you use to run your test suite.
+The command is the command you already use to run your test suite.
 Captain will invoke this command to run your tests.
 The example above shows what you might use if you use gotestsum and want to store test results in tmp/go-test.json.

 --------------------------------------------------------------------------------